gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "They jusd would'd stob," he said, and my mind went back to my last-ever day of school.
 They just wouldn't stop either.
 D'you kiss them?
 Betcha do.
 Your girlfriend's a rat, isn't she, rat boy?
-I would have quit even without that---I could count money well enough, and sign my name, and anyway, with my father gone into the desert the year before with the scribbles, my mother needed me working.
+I would have quit even without that—I could count money well enough, and sign my name, and anyway, with my father gone into the desert the year before with the scribbles, my mother needed me working.